Have you read your emails and noticed a survey that says you can get an Amazon Gift Card worth $50 or more?

 When you see a deal that is too good to be true, in reality, it is.
 Offers are offers and they usually come with high charges, shipping fees, and sometimes they require you to return the product, and yet, you still paid a shipping fee for nothing.

 Please stay safe.

-If you have any questions or comments regarding these Amazon email gift card scam, please feel free to let me know below, thanks!
+If you have any questions or comments about these Amazon email gift card scams, please feel free to let me know below.
+Thanks!